Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Introduction

 \end{itemize}

-Towards this end, the paper presents the following contributions: \begin{itemize} \item \textbf{We develop an end-to-end approximate configuration search, selection, and compilation pipeline for mobile devices.} Our solution integrates state-of-the-art heterogeneous compilation infrastructure, approximate configuration search framework, and a widely used LLVM compiler into an Android-ready pipeline; furthermore, our solution supports dynamic configuration loading; \item \textbf{We devise novel strategies for runtime approximation configuration adaptation}; based on the problem properties or the classifier confidence, our solutions ensure that the desired inference accuracy is achieved with the minimal use of a mobile's resources; \item \textbf{We implement selected approximate computing primitives at a low-level of the mobile computing stack}, supporting both on-CPU and on-GPU approximate execution of different tensor operations for mobile devices using OpenCL. \item \textbf{Our evaluation shows the energy savings, speedup, and classification accuracy enabled by approximated configurations generated by Mobiprox.} \blue{We perform a series of experiments on both a development board (for precise energy measurements) and commodity smartphones (for realistic user experience), using different NN architectures and multiple application domains, including human activity classification and spoken keyword recognition.
-Our evaluation demonstrates that in both scripted and unscripted scenarios, by adapting to the varying context (i.e. input data difficulty), Mobiprox can bring significant energy savings while preserving the inference accuracy.}
+Towards this end, we present the following contributions: \begin{itemize} \item \textbf{We develop an end-to-end approximate configuration search, selection, and compilation pipeline for mobile devices.} Our solution integrates state-of-the-art heterogeneous compilation infrastructure, approximate configuration search framework, and a widely used LLVM compiler into an Android-ready pipeline; furthermore, our solution supports dynamic configuration loading; \item \textbf{We devise novel strategies for runtime approximation configuration adaptation}; based on the problem properties or the classifier confidence, our solutions ensure that the desired inference accuracy is achieved with the minimal use of a mobile's resources; \item \textbf{We implement selected approximate computing primitives at a low-level of the mobile computing stack}, supporting both on-CPU and on-GPU approximate execution of different tensor operations for mobile devices. \item \textbf{Our evaluation shows that Mobiprox brings substantial energy savings while preserving the classification accuracy.} We perform experiments on both a \blue{single-board computer} (for precise energy measurements) and \blue{on commodity smartphones performing real-time inference}, using different NN architectures and multiple application domains, including human activity classification and spoken keyword recognition.
+Our evaluation demonstrates that, by adapting to the varying context (i.e. input data difficulty), Mobiprox can achieve energy savings while preserving the inference accuracy.

 \end{itemize}